malithmeee/spring-data-jpa-example/README.md

 spring-data-jpa-example
 =======================

-This is an example mevan project for spring data AJP
+This is an example mevan project for spring data JPA